 Dining and extended stay

-The Standard, Brussels will debut three dining venues, including Double Standard, a ground-floor restaurant serving Belgian and American bar fare; and Lila29, a sky-high restaurant and bar on the 29th floor with sweeping city views.
+The Standard, Brussels boasts three dining venues, including ground-floor restaurant Double Standard, which serves Belgian and American bar fare, and Lila29, a restaurant and bar on the 29th floor with sweeping city views.

-A first for the Standard Hotels brand, the property will also introduce extended-stay suites designed with living areas, kitchenettes, and workspaces to offer a residential feel for long-term guests.
+A first for the Standard Hotels brand, the property also introduces extended-stay suites designed with living areas, kitchenettes, and workspaces to offer a residential feel for long-term guests.

 More from HD:

-What I’ve Learned Podcast: Jacu Strauss, Lore Group
+What I’ve Learned Podcast: Jonathan Leary, Remedy Place